DHTMLX/gantt-docs/data/desktop/server_side.md

 The response object may contain any number of additional properties, they can be accessed via the `response` argument of the onAfterUpdate handler.

+{{note
+This event will be called only for managed errors that return JSON response as shown above.
+If you need to handle HTTP errors, please check api/gantt_onajaxerror_event.md API event.
+}}

 Cascade Deletion
 ----------------